OMNY: Post-rollout

 By July 2021, one-sixth of all fares paid on the bus, subway, and Staten Island Railway were being paid through OMNY, and 100 million fares had been paid using the fare system.
 Reduced pay-per-ride OMNY fares were supposed to become available in mid-2022.
 Reduced-fare OMNY was finally activated in October 2022, although it was not available to Fair Fares riders and students.
 The MTA indicated in September 2023 that OMNY usage was highest in gentrified areas with young, white, and well-off populations.
 At the time, OMNY was being used for 47% of subway rides and 30% of bus rides.

 Although local buses all had OMNY readers at their rear doors, none of them were in use by early 2024, in part because, in an attempt to reduce fare evasion, the MTA had ordered bus drivers to open the buses' rear doors only for alighting passengers.
 In May 2024, a small number of people enrolled in the MTA's Fair Fares program (which gave discounted fares to low-income residents) were allowed to begin using discounted OMNY cards as part of a pilot program.
 By then, 55% of subway rides and 34% of bus rides were being paid for using OMNY.

 By December 2024, reduced-fare OMNY cards for seniors and disabled riders (including Access-a-Ride customers) were ready to be distributed, while the Fair Fares OMNY card had yet to be rolled out.
 New Fair Fares customers began receiving OMNY cards from February 2025 onward; existing customers could either switch to an OMNY card immediately or continue to use their MetroCard until it expired.
 That month, the MTA announced that it would spend $4.5 million to repair OMNY fare readers on buses because the fare readers kept detaching.
-In March 2025, the MTA announced that sales and distribution of the MetroCard would end in December 2025.
-The MTA announced the next month that Apple Wallet would be able to support virtual OMNY cards starting later that year.
+In March 2025, the MTA announced that sales and distribution of the MetroCard would end that December.
+The MTA announced the next month that Apple Wallet would support virtual OMNY cards starting later that year.
 In addition, as part of its contract with Cubic, the MTA spent millions of dollars to develop a chatbot to assist OMNY users.
 In July 2025, the MTA reported that 75% of fare-paying riders used OMNY and that customer satisfaction was largely positive despite widespread reports of glitches.
+When the MetroCard was finally retired, OMNY users accounted for up to 94% of bus and subway fares.